Sunday, November 14, 2010

 The old sheds Dad built under the eaves were really bad.
 It took Jonny and Hunter only a few minuets to remove.
 Removing them really opened up the entry.
 This also shows the new door and window.

 The paper water barrier and chicken wire wrap are up and ready for the new stucco.
-The stucco
+The stuccoproved cheaper than re-paneling the walls and will look better.

 with an entry arch to highlight the new entry, money permitting